chrisbug/readinglist/README.md

 export MONGO_DBNAME=<db_name>
 export MONGO_USER_ID=<mongo_user_collection_id>
 ```
+3. Copy from name down to create a user object as shown below.
-NOTE: MONGO_USER_ID is from custom user collection in db.
+NOTE: MONGO_USER_ID is from the custom user collection in the database.
-You can access the database with [MongoDB compass](https://www.mongodb.com/products/tools/compass) copy from name down to create a user object
+You can access the database with [MongoDB compass](https://www.mongodb.com/products/tools/compass).
 ```
 {
   "_id": {